 A 55,400 mile textbook Preservation Car, featured on episode no. 70 of Hagerty’s Barn Find Hunter (Here), featuring Tom Cotter.
 This original Virginia Mercedes 280SL was purchased by a new car dealer in a 30-car package of barn find cars and was subsequently purchased by an enthusiast.
 This individual had Gus Kidonakis at Beverly Hill Motors in Houston to do an $80,000 preservation in preparing it for the road after its decades-long storage.
 You might ask, “How could someone possibly spend $80k addressing storage-related items?”
 We have all the receipts!
 The enthusiast, our client, found his situation changing and we acquired the car and now offer it to its next long-term caretaker.
 It is turnkey ready for the road and is among a very limited number of mostly original W113 Pagodas.
 Certainly, with something like 85 to 90% original paint, this car is in rare company indeed.
 This might be the holy grail of original 280SLs. (or one of a handful 😉 left in the world).
-You can find the full walkaround video at the following link: Here
+You can find the full walkaround video and test drive below:

 Beyond servicing and rebuilding of components affected by long-term storage, the only items replaced were those done for practicality purposes in order for the car to be used as was intended.

 Upgrade – during the extensive work at Beverly Hill Motors a taller final drive gear set was installed for more relaxed freeway cruising.
 The engine speed is now lower for the same road speed compared to the typical 280SL on the freeway, providing less wear and tear, better fuel economy and quieter operation.
 No, you won’t feel a difference in acceleration under normal driving conditions on the street.

 Undercarriage – This is not a restored car.
 These wheel wells have not been repainted.
 This is original paint on a 55,400 actual mileage car!